CAEP Accountability Measures

 Measure 4: Ability of Completers to be Hired in Education Positions for Which They Have Been Prepared

-100% of the 2022-23 completers were employed in an education position for which they were prepared while at EMU.
+88% of the 2023-24 completers seeking a job in the field were employed in an education position for which they were prepared while at EMU.

 Triangulating data from Measure 4 with employer satisfaction data from Measure 2 shows that EPP completers are highly sought after and employers are very satisfied with the effectiveness of the program’s completers.